 That Was a Turning Point

-So like any personal finance geek, I grabbed a spreadsheet and worked out how I could get to that paid off mortgage goal faster.
+So, like any personal finance geek, I grabbed a spreadsheet and worked out how to get to that paid-off mortgage goal faster.

 and reworked it…

-Finalll I found a viable system that would work for paying off our mortgage.
-Then I turned to our budget and worked and reworked it until I could see us paying off our house quicker..
+Finally, I found a viable system for paying off our mortgage.
+Then, I turned to our budget and worked and reworked it until I could see us paying off our house quicker.

-When I looked at our mortgage, over 30 years, the mortgage would cost us an extra $295,755 in interest over and above what our mortgage actual was.
-This means over 30 years we would pay nearly double of what our mortgage started out at.
+When I looked at our mortgage, over 30 years, it would cost us an extra $295,755 in interest over and above what our actual mortgage was.
+This means we would pay nearly double what our mortgage started out at.

-If you ever look at your mortgage schedule, you will see in the beginning it’s mostly interest.
+If you ever look at your mortgage schedule, you will see that, in the beginning, it’s mostly interest.
 So you are better off trying to put as much down as you can as soon as possible.

-The trouble is that when you move into a new place, it’s usually the hardest time to do pay extra money on it.
-If you are looking for motivation for a paid off mortgage, the interest cost should be it.
+The trouble is that when you move into a new place, it’s usually the hardest time to pay extra money on it.
+If you are looking for motivation for a paid-off mortgage, the interest cost should be it.

 Here Are the Tactics We Used to Pay Off Our Mortgage in 6 Years

-Before I lay these out, I want to mention that every mortgage is different.
-When considering a paid off mortgage take a look at your mortgage and see what features your mortgage has with regards to paying it off quicker.
+Before I lay these out, I want to mention that every mortgage differs.
+When considering a paid-off mortgage, take a look at your mortgage and see what features it has regarding paying it off quicker.

-When taking on this type of feat, I want to make sure I had a lot of options with minimal commitments.
+When taking on this type of feat, I wanted to make sure I had many options with minimal commitments.

-For instance, even if I could pay down $2000 a month, I would rather keep my payment at $1000 with options of doing an extra $1000 in a match-a-payment to get to $2000.
+For instance, even if I could pay down $2000 a month, I would rather keep my payment at $1000 with the option of doing an extra $1000 in a match-a-payment to get to $2000.

 Related Post: Everything we gave up to be mortgage-free